Sonny Landham: Politics

-In 2003, Landham ran in the Republican Party primary election for the post of Governor of Kentucky, hoping to repeat the success of his Predator castmates Minnesota Governor Jesse Ventura and California Governor Arnold Schwarzenegger.
+In 2003, Landham ran in the Republican Party primary election for the post of Governor of Kentucky, hoping to repeat the success of his Predator castmate Minnesota Governor Jesse Ventura; later that same year, Arnold Schwarzenegger (another Predator castmate) was elected governor of California.
 He based his candidacy on opposition to an amendment which endorsed the Kentucky Family Court, saying his bad experiences at the hands of the family court had convinced him it was for the benefit of lawyers rather than families or children.
 He was unsuccessful in gaining the party's nomination.
 He ran briefly as an independent candidate, but withdrew on June 18, 2003, and endorsed the Republican slate.

 In January 2004, Landham announced his candidacy for the 27th State Senate District of Kentucky.
 That year he was the keynote speaker at the official launch party of the radio show, The Political Cesspool.
 In 2005, Landham spoke at the Council of Conservative Citizens (CofCC) convention.

 On June 25, 2008, Landham announced his candidacy for the U.S. Senate seat held by Mitch McConnell, as a Libertarian.

 On July 23, 2008, Landham appeared on the political radio show The Weekly Filibuster, where he was asked, in relation to past comments of his quoted in the Louisville Courier-Journal, if he was calling for the genocide of Arab people.
 He replied, "I call for outright bombing them back into the sand until they surrender and if they don't surrender, then you continue the war.
 Because if you don't, you will never have peace in the United States.
 Now do you want peace in the United States or do you want to live to some utopian ideals that are impossible in a world?"
 He further called for Arabs to be banned from entering the United States, and referred to that ethnic group as "camel dung-shovelers", and when questioned on this, suggested using the epithets "rag-heads" and "camel jockeys".
 On July 28, the Kentucky Libertarian Party asked Landham to withdraw his nomination, citing those comments and explaining that his politics did not agree with their platform and values.

 Personal life

-Landham was married two times.
-He had 2 children, including a son named William, and a daughter named Priscilla.
+Landham was married twice.
+He had two children, including a son named William, and a daughter named Priscilla.

 After being convicted on federal charges of making threatening and obscene phone calls to his wife, Landham spent three years in prison.
 However, the U.S. Sixth Circuit Court of Appeals reversed the conviction in May 2001.